nebari-dev/nebari/docs/source/user_guide/getting_started.md

 ![Qhub login screen](../images/qhub_login_screen.png)

 Upon visiting the website you will be prompted by a login page similar to the login page shown above.
 The login process will greatly differ between authentication providers.
-Qhub supports LDAP, OAuth2, Passwordless Auth, password based authentication and many others (any that JupyterHub supports) meaning that it is hard to detail the exact login process.
+Qhub supports LDAP, OAuth2, Passwordless Auth, password based authentication and many others (any that JupyterHub supports) meaning that it's hard to detail the exact login process.

 ![QHub select profile](../images/qhub_select_profile.png)